McGeerDev/pkms/Atoms/nxjs.md

 `nx report` - Displays which _generators_ are installed in the workspace `nx reset` - Clears the nx [[cache]] from workspace metadata and artifacts.
 `nx affected:apps` - Displays which applications will be affected by the changes made in the current working branch.
-`nx generate @nrwl/react:app --dryRun` - The dryRun flag will display which files and folders will be made if the command is run without creating anything.
+`nx generate @nrwl/react:app --dryRun` - The dryRun flag will display which files and folders will be created if the command is run without creating anything.
 The generate command can be shortened to `g`  and the rest of the command creates a [[react]] app from the [[react]] collection using the nx core _generator_.
 Can setup [[routing]] automatically
 `nx g @nrwl/react:remove app-name` - Removes app from the workspace and workspace and updates the workspace.json.
 `nx g @nrwl/workspace --help`